How forex trading works and how to make money trading global currency pairs.

 Is forex trading profitable?

-The main way that you can realise a profit from forex trading is when the value of one currency increases relative to the other.
-You stand to gain if the value of the quote currency (the currency the investor is buying) strengthens.
-You can also profit if the value of the base currency weakens.
+The main way that you can realise a profit from forex trading is when the value of one currency changes relative to the other.

 Movements in currency values tend to be quite small.
 Usually, a large initial investment is required to realise any gains from forex investments.
 Most consumer forex trading products are leveraged, meaning individual traders enter into a contract.
 They contribute a fraction of the total amount of the trade, and the broker contributes the rest.
 The trader stands to gain the value off any profit made from the full trade amount, meaning that significant profits can be realised from relatively low upfront investments.
 Equally, leveraged agreements between investor and broker mean any losses are magnified too.